 Corporations and governments have tried to control and intimidate working people for generations by exploiting our immigration status.
 Local 11 members help each other enforce our rights at work and in the community.

 The fundamental protections in the U.S. Constitution and Bill of Rights apply to EVERY PERSON, regardless of immigration status.
+Know your rights when you are questioned or detained by ICE.

 LA TIMES: ‘We are going to take back MacArthur Park’: Hundreds protest against federal immigration raids in Los Angeles